bahrus/xtal-element/README.md

 The function "define" does the following:

-1. Turns prop1, prop2, prop3, prop4 into public getters and setters of the class instance with the same name, without losing the value set by default.
+1. Turns prop1, prop2, prop3, prop4 into public getters and setters of the class instance with the same name, without losing the value set by default (see note below).
 2. The setter has a call to this.onPropsChange([name of prop]) baked in.
 3. Some logic to support asynchronous loading is also added to connectionCallback.
 4. Registers the custom element based on the static 'is' property.